ogoodman/serf/demos/simple/README.md

 the backing store.

 **NOTE:** we have to be careful to check that `self.ref` exists before using it to save.
-Some kind of `NullRef` object would simplify matters here.
+See 'the `_save` trick' below for a better solution.

 You can think of a `Ref` as a single slot, detached from the storage.
 The `Ref` doesn't directly reference any *fred* instance.
 We can create a